 Students will need to request a current accommodation letter each semester per course in order to receive academic accommodations.
 During your initial appointment, your Accessibility Specialist will review the process to request your accommodation letter through the DRC’s online portal.
 Students are responsible for requesting their current accommodation letter by submitting an Accommodation Letter Request per course per semester and/or as accommodations change within a semester.

-If you would like a third party individual (parent, guardian, partner, etc.) to have access to your DRC records and documentation, please download the Third Party Release of Information, complete the form, and email it to email@example.com.
+If you would like a third-party individual (parent, guardian, partner, etc.) to have access to your DRC records, documentation, and Accessibility Specialist, please use the Third Party Release Form.

 Documentation Release Form